-characteristics of the individuals in the sample, and include individual-, and time-dummies (see Table A.2 in the Appendix for details on the variables definitions and data sources).
-We derive trade flows as a share of GDP as well as value added shares of different sectors of the economy (agriculture, energy, light manufacturing, heavy manufacturing, textiles, water services, construction, trade and transport, and remaining services) from the GTAP database.
-Data on population density, the share of fossil fuels and nuclear energy in total electricity production, and rents from fossil fuel production as a share of GDP are available from the WDI database.
-A democracy index, which may channel citizens' preferences for a cleaner environment, is sourced from the Polity IV database (see Farzin and Bond, 2006).
-Finally, in order to investigate group-specific convergence patterns, we generate dummy variables for members of the EU, OECD, and Annex I of the Kyoto Protocol.
+To limit potential omitted variable bias (see Barro and Sala-i-Martin 2004), we add a large set of additional control variables capturing economic, structural, and institutional characteristics of the individuals in the sample, and include individual- and time-dummies (see Table A.2 in the Online Appendix for details on the variable definitions and data sources).
+We derive trade flows as a share of GDP and value added shares of different sectors of the economy (agriculture, energy, light manufacturing, heavy manufacturing, textiles, water services, construction, trade and transport, and remaining services) from the GTAP database.23 Data on population density, the share of fossil fuels and nuclear energy in total electricity production, and rents from fossil fuel production as a share of GDP are available from the WDI database.
+A political regime index, which may channel citizens' preferences for a cleaner environment, is sourced from the Polity IV database (see Farzin and Bond 2006).
+Finally, in order to investigate group-specific convergence patterns, we generate dummy variables for members of the EU, OECD, and Annex B to the Kyoto Protocol.

-4 Econometric model
+4 Econometric Model

-We develop a Bayesian test for $\beta$ -convergence as an extension of the model proposed by Ordás Criado et al. (2011).
-The model specification is a dynamic panel that enables to test for the existence of specific convergence groups, accounts for endogeneity of the regressors, and allows for cross-sectional heteroscedasticity of the error terms.
+We develop a Bayesian test for β -convergence as an extension of the model proposed by Ordás Criado et al. (2011).24 The model specification is a dynamic panel that enables to test